-4 Two-Tailed Tests
+6 Two-Tailed Tests

 There are no UMP (randomized) two-tailed tests.
 There are no tests that are uniformly (in the true unknown parameter value) better than all other tests.
 But if we add a side condition, then there are.
-The extra condition is that the test be unbiased, which means the power is always greater than the significance level (the probability of rejecting the null hypothesis $H_0$ is always greater when $H_0$ is false than when $H_0$ is true).
+The extra condition is that the test be unbiased, which means the power is always greater than the significance level (the probability of rejecting the null hypothesis H_0 is always greater when H_0 is false than when H_0 is true).
 This is a reasonable criterion for a test to satisfy.

-Then there is a lot of elaborate theory surrounding the Neyman-Pearson lemma that shows that it is possible to choose $\phi$ so that the test is uniformly most powerful unbiased (UMPU), that is, the graph of the power function of the UMPU test lies on or above the graph of the power function of any other unbiased test with the same level.
+Then there is a lot of elaborate theory surrounding the Neyman-Pearson lemma that shows that it is possible to choose φ so that the test is uniformly most powerful unbiased (UMPU), that is, the graph of the power function of the UMPU test lies on or above the graph of the power function of any other unbiased test with the same level.
 In short, the UMPU (randomized) test is provably better than any other unbiased test!

-We won't even describe the UMPU test but just show how to calculate its fuzzy P-value (see Geyer and Meeden, 2005, for a thorough explanation of UMPU theory).
+We won't even describe the UMPU test but just show how to calculate its fuzzy P-value (see Geyer and Meeden for a thorough explanation of UMPU theory).
 The fuzzy P-value for the UMPU (randomized) two-tailed test is sometimes uniform on an interval and sometimes non-uniform, but its PDF is always a step function.
-The R function arpv.binom in the R package ump (Geyer and Meeden, 2014), which is a CRAN package, and hence installable in R using either the install.packages function or the menu on the GUI window if one is using a GUI app (as on Windows or Macintosh).
+The R function arpv.binom in CRAN package ump does fuzzy two-tailed tests for the binomial distribution.

-For example, if we want to report a fuzzy P-value for the two-tailed
+For example, if we want to report a fuzzy P-value for the two-tailed UMP test for data

 '''

-UMP test for data

 n <- 20

 x <- 2

 pi0 <- 1 / 3

 library(ump)

 print(arpv.binom(x, n, pi0, plot = FALSE))

+'''

+'''

 $alpha

 [1] 0.006145670 0.008236254 0.028054957 0.033270042

+##

 $phi

 [1] 3.312001e-17 8.426339e-02 8.242187e-01 1.000000e+00

 '''

 What this returns is a specification of the cumulative distribution function of the (random variable that is) the fuzzy P-value.
 Since the function is piecewise linear, it just reports the "knots" which separate the pieces.
-If we do not say plot = FALSE we get the plot (Figure 1, page 7).
-With a little more effort it is possible to plot the probability density function (PDF) rather than the cumulative density function (CDF).
-Your humble author prefers PDF; some of his co-authors prefer CDF.
-Use whichever you like.
+If we do not say plot = FALSE we get the plot arpv.binom(x, n, pi0)